Gurjas08/Gurjas08/README.md

 ---

 ## About Me
-I build end-to-end machine learning and data analytics projects that go from raw data to deployable insights.
-My work focuses on supervised learning, computer vision, and reproducible data pipelines, with an emphasis on clean preprocessing, model evaluation, and practical use cases.
+I build machine learning models as well as data analytics and data engineering projects, taking work end to end from raw data ingestion to modeling, evaluation, and insight delivery.
+My experience spans supervised learning and computer vision, along with large-scale ETL pipelines, API-driven data collection, and interactive dashboards.
+I focus on clean preprocessing, reproducible workflows, and practical implementations that translate data into usable outcomes.

-I’m currently targeting **entry-level ML / applied ML roles** where I can contribute to real-world model development and data-driven products.

 ---

 ## Featured Machine Learning Projects